View Details Explore Now →

 What is the difference between 'replacement cost' and 'actual cash value' in insurance claims?

-Replacement Cost means the insurer pays to replace the item with a brand new equivalent, regardless of age.
-Actual Cash Value (ACV) means the insurer pays the depreciated worth, which is the item's value minus wear and tear.
+Replacement Cost means the Insurer pays to replace the item with a brand new equivalent, regardless of age.
+Actual Cash Value (ACV) means the Insurer pays the depreciated worth, which is the item's value minus wear and tear.
 Always ensure your policy specifies 'Replacement Cost' for maximum protection.

 Sarah Jenkins